#MeadLearnsOn: Our Distance Learning Experience

-For Mead School students, the Spring Term Distance Learning period was one of Discovery & Growth - both individually and as a community.
+The 2020 Spring Term Distance Learning period was one of Discovery & Growth - for our students, staff, and as a full community.

 Through our blended learning platform with Altitude Learning, as well as the innovative creativity of our teachers, our faculty and students were empowered to utilize technology to enhance teaching and learning in a virtual environment that further strengthened the sense of community and unique educational experience of The Mead School.

-We are excited to return to campus based learning, but we remain committed to offering an outstanding Distance Learning Experience for those students unable to join us - or a situation where circumstances demand that change.
+We were thrilled to return to campus-based learning in the fall, but we remain committed to offering an outstanding Distance Learning Experience for those students unable to join us - or a situation where circumstances demand that change.

 Our Guiding Principles for Distance Learning

 - Every decision we make as a school must have student engagement as the goal.

 - Relationships are vital to learning.
 Live touch-points and purposeful and responsive feedback is key.

 - Students’ sense of self-determination as learners requires that they have meaningful choices.

 - Holding the needs of our most vulnerable learners at the center helps to ensure that all learners are cared for.